 Pain in a tooth treated long ago can be concerning.
 If you are experiencing discomfort after a previous procedure, there are clear, treatable reasons.
-Many patients search for answers and wonder whether professional support is available locally.
+A root canal tooth can hurt years later from new decay, a cracked root, a failing crown seal, or reinfection of a missed canal.
+Many patients search for answers and wonder why is my root canal tooth hurting after years and whether professional support is available locally.
 Root canal treatment in Gold Coast focuses on restoring comfort and function while preserving your natural tooth whenever possible.
 This guide explains why pain can return after years, what symptoms to watch, how dentists diagnose the cause, and the treatment options that may help.
 If swelling, fever or severe pain occurs, arrange an urgent assessment with the local team at the practice.

 How a treated tooth heals and why pain can return